 Public and private.
 Big and small.
 Four-year, community and technical schools.
 With more than a dozen local colleges and universities, Springfield, Missouri, is very much a thriving city with a focus on higher education.
 Nearly 45,000 students each year choose Springfield to pursue academic paths from liberal arts and business to engineering, architecture, medicine, science and theology.
 Our wide array of undergraduate, graduate and continuing education programs make it easy to access a lifelong education.
 Read more about our area’s major institutions, professional programs and great local campuses.

-Drury University continually ranks at or near the top of U.S. News & World Report’s Great Schools at Great Prices list and was awarded Honorable Mention as Best Liberal Arts School in the nation by Time magazine.
+Drury University continually ranks at or near the top of U.S. News & Best Value Schools list and has been previously awarded Honorable Mention as Best Liberal Arts School in the nation by Time magazine.
 Modeled after schools like Yale and Harvard, this small private institution focuses on academic and intellectual achievements with core values that integrate public service and global awareness.
 The university is a committed partner of Enactus (formerly Students in Free Enterprise), a nonprofit organization empowering people throughout the world through free enterprise.

 Evangel University is a private Christian university in Springfield and the official liberal arts university of the Assemblies of God (headquartered in Springfield).
-With more than 70 academic programs and nine graduate degrees, Evangel prepares students for leadership roles in business, government, vocational ministry, and other fields.
+With more than 100 academic programs and ten graduate degrees, Evangel prepares students for leadership roles in business, government, vocational ministry, and other fields.